Fisheries Branch Research Permitting

 Applying for a Private Stocking Permit

-The Private Stocking Permit application (Form DFW 749) and information leaflet (Leaflet No. 6) can be found on the CDFW Aquaculture web page under Regulations, Guidelines and Permit Applications.
+The Private Stocking Permit application (Form DFW 749) and information leaflet (Leaflet No. 6) can be found on the CDFW Aquaculture page under Regulations, Guidelines and Permit Applications.

 Completed applications and appropriate fees can be submitted to the appropriate regional office based on stocking location:

-Region Counties
+Counties Region

 601 Locust Street